-Come and explore the Isle of Sheppey
+Beaches, Heritage, Nature, Soul Searching Skies and Sunsets on the Isle of Sheppey

-Despite its small size (just nine miles by four miles), there is a fascinating variety of landscapes and wealth of places to explore.
+Experience the fascinating variety of landscapes and wealth of places to explore.
 To the north-east of the island is the busy market town and port of Sheerness; to the west is the historic town of Queenborough and to the east of the island travel through the parishes of Minster and Eastchurch both with significant stories to tell on the way to the popular holiday destination Leysdown.

-JMW Turner also painted scenes of Sheerness, and nearby Blue Town has many historical links., which you can learn all about at Blue Town Heritage Centre.
+JMW Turner also painted scenes of Sheerness, and nearby Blue Town has many historical links, which you can learn all about at Blue Town Heritage Centre.
 Other heritage attractions on Sheppey include Rose Street Cottage of Curiosities in Sheerness, Minster Gatehouse Museum and the Guildhall Museum Queenborough.
 Queenborough is a harbour town with moorings available, which evolved from a small Saxon settlement and is steeped in maritime history.
 It is known that Edward III built a castle there, but sadly only the earthworks are what remain today.
 Minster's heritage stems from its royal Saxon Abbey which was originally a Benedictine convent, founded in the 7th Century by Queen Sexburga of Kent.

 The Elmley Conservation Trust and Raptor Viewing Platform at Capel Fleet give nature enthusiasts the opportunity to watch the stunning array of birds who visit the island.
 Sheppey has the highest population of marsh harriers and also supports lapwing, redshank and oyster catchers to name but a few.
 The Swale Estuary has now been designated as a Marine Conservation Zone and the Isle of Sheppey is a great place to view it.

-Beach Huts on the Isle of Sheppey
+Top Places To Visit on The Isle of Sheppey

-Filming on the Isle of Sheppey
+48 Hours on the Isle of Sheppey - Itinerary Suggestions